isabella232/spring-boot-ecs-starter/README.md

 # spring-boot-ecs-starter
-A starter project to deploy Spring Boot microservices in a ECS Cluster
+A starter project to deploy Spring Boot microservices in Amazon ECS Cluster

 This starter kit includes the following artifacts: